 Mailbox providers use complex algorithms to decide whether to sort an incoming email to the inbox or spam folder.
 One of the algorithms is engagement-based: it includes such users’ actions as forwards, replies, and other important metrics, for instance, how many emails were moved to another folder, how many of them were deleted without reading, and so on.
 If a mailbox provider tracks no user’s interactions with emails, the message is more likely to be seen as unsolicited one and filtered directly to spam.
 Moreover, inactive subscribers can cause hard bounces and become spam traps, which altogether affects sender reputation and deliverability.

-So, the number one rule is to keep your mailing list clean, delete any mistyped and invalid email addresses, as well as those users who have been inactive for more than six months.
+So, the number solution to this email marketing mistake is to keep your mailing list clean, delete any mistyped and invalid email addresses, as well as those users who have been inactive for more than six months.

-Segmented email campaigns bring a 760% increase in revenue.
 Segmentation is all about dividing your mailing list into smaller, more focused groups of subscribers who receive different content based on the data which you gather about them.
-Before starting an email campaign, you should always think: “Is my email relevant to this particular person?”.
+Before starting an email campaign, you should always think: “Is my email relevant to this particular person?”

 If you are based in the U.S. only and don’t provide international shipping, should you share special offers to users from France?
 What if an average check of a customer is no more than $100, should you promote exclusive $500 products to them?
 In the age of big data, it’s vital to care about your customers by sharing content relevant to each separate segment.